bor0/gidti/manuscript/appendix-a.md

 1. An expression that contains `$f`, `$e` or `$d` is active in the given block from the start of the definition until the end of the block.
 An expression that contains `$a` or `$p` is active from the start of the definition until the end of the file
 1. Proof blocks have an effect on the access of definitions, i.e. scoping.
 For a given code in a block, only `$a` and `$p` remain visible outside of the block

-In the following example we'll define a formal system and demonstrate the usage of the rule modus ponens in order to get to a new theorem, based on our initial axioms.
+In the following example we'll define a formal system and demonstrate the use of the rule modus ponens in order to get to a new theorem, based on our initial axioms.

 ```
 $( Declaration of constants $)